reduxjs/redux-toolkit/docs/api/createEntityAdapter.md

 The entity adapter will contain a `getSelectors()` function that returns a set of selectors that know how to read the contents of an entity state object:

-- `selectIds`: returns the `state.ids` array
+- `selectIds`: returns the `state.ids` array.
-- `selectEntities`: returns the `state.entities` lookup table
+- `selectEntities`: returns the `state.entities` lookup table.
-- `selectAll`: maps over the `state.ids` array, and returns an array of entities in the same order
+- `selectAll`: maps over the `state.ids` array, and returns an array of entities in the same order.
-- `selectTotal`: returns the total number of entities being stored in this state
+- `selectTotal`: returns the total number of entities being stored in this state.
-- `selectById`: given the state and an entity ID, returns the entity with that ID or `undefined`
+- `selectById`: given the state and an entity ID, returns the entity with that ID or `undefined`.

 Each selector function will be created using the `createSelector` function from Reselect, to enable memoizing calculation of the results.

 Because selector functions are dependent on knowing where in the state tree this specific entity state object is kept, `getSelectors()` can be called in two ways:

-- If called without any arguments, it returns an "unglobalized" set of selector functions that assume their `state` argument is the actual entity state object to read from
+- If called without any arguments, it returns an "unglobalized" set of selector functions that assume their `state` argument is the actual entity state object to read from.
 - It may also be called with a selector function that accepts the entire Redux state tree and returns the correct entity state object.

 For example, the entity state for a `Book` type might be kept in the Redux state tree as `state.books`.
 You can use `getSelectors()` to read from that state in two ways: